Cathkin Park: Football ground

 The park formerly contained a football stadium, which had played host to organised football since 1884.
-It was originally known as Hampden Park (the second by that name, succeeding the original Hampden Park) and was rented by Queen's Park between 1884 and 1903; the first match was on 18 October 1884, a goalless draw against Dumbarton watched by 7,000.
+It was originally known as Hampden Park (the second by that name, succeeding the original Hampden Park) and was rented by Queen's Park between 1884 and 1903; the club dismantled their pavilion from the old ground and rebuilt it at the new site, playing some matches at Titwood until it was ready.
+The first match, a goalless draw against Dumbarton, was played on 18 October 1884 watched by 7,000.
 As Hampden Park, the ground hosted seven Scottish Cup finals (plus two replays) between 1885 and 1899, as well as several finals of the Glasgow Cup and Glasgow Merchants Charity Cup, the 'unofficial World Championship' club challenge match in 1888, and nine Scotland international fixtures between 1885 and 1890.
 A single rugby union international (which usually took place in Edinburgh) was played there: Scotland defeated England in the 1896 Home Nations Championship in front of 20,000 spectators.

-When Queen's Park decided to build their own stadium and moved to the third (and current) Hampden Park on open ground about 500 yards further south, Third Lanark took over the lease.
-They renamed it New Cathkin Park as they had previously played at another stadium named Cathkin Park just to the east of Dixon Halls on the east side of Cathcart Road, about 500 yards north of their new home.
-Third Lanark failed to agree a fee with Queen's Park for the pavilion and other fittings (which they owned, while the ground itself was leased), resulting in the departing club removing the existing structures for use at their new stadium and the new occupiers having to rebuild virtually from scratch.
-During the first season following the move (1903–04, in which they finished as champions), Third Lanark played several of their home matches at the new Hampden while work was carried out on Cathkin Park.
+At the turn of the 20th century, Queen's Park decided to build their own stadium and in 1903 moved to the third (and current) Hampden Park on open ground about 500 yards further south.
+Third Lanark took over the lease of the existing ground which they renamed New Cathkin Park as they had previously played at another stadium named Cathkin Park about 500 yards north of their new home (situated close to Dixon Halls on the east side of Cathcart Road).
+The two clubs failed to come to an agreement for the sale of the pavilion, which was privately owned while the ground itself was leased; instead Queen's Park attempted unsuccessfully to seek other buyers for an outright purchase, then dismantled it and sold most of the components individually, receiving less income than the value of Third Lanark's original offer (rumours persisted that Queen's Park's pavilion was returned to the site of the first Hampden to be used as the clubhouse for the bowling club established there in 1905, but no evidence was found for this during investigations into the sites' historical significance).
+Third Lanark then rebuilt the ground virtually from scratch, relocating their grandstand from the old Cathkin Park – this was relatively new, having first been installed in 1891.

+During Third Lanark's first season following the move (1903–04, in which they finished as Scottish champions), several home matches were played at the new Hampden while work was carried out on the reconstructed Cathkin Park.
 No major finals were played at this version of the ground, but it became the regular home of the Home Scots v Anglo-Scots international trial match which ran from the 1890s to the 1920s.
+Meanwhile the club continued to be a member of the top division of Scottish football for most of the next 60 years.